alvarotig/alvarotig/ReadMe.md

 💻 I'm a Computer Science undergraduate at the University of São Carlos (UFSCar), one of the top tech universities in Brazil.

-✨ I’m passionate about Competitive Programming, Software and Web Development, Data Science and Machine Learning, always excited to learn and dive into new fields.
+✨ I’m passionate about Competitive Programming, Software and Web Development, Data Science and Machine Learning, always excited to learn and dive into new fields.<br>

-🚀 Let’s connect to share ideas, knowledge, and opportunities!<br>

 ## 🌐 Socials: